Heart Failure – Diagnosis, Symptoms, and Treatment

 - Reduced exercise capacity

-The reason why these symptoms occur is because the heart cannot adequately get blood to other organs and essentially “backs up” like a plumbing system.
-This backup of blood can lead to fluid in the lungs – which causes difficulty breathing, especially at night.
-It can also result in pooling of blood and fluid in the legs – which is responsible for leg swelling.
+These symptoms occur because the heart cannot adequately get blood to other organs and essentially “backs up” like a plumbing system.
+This backup of blood leads to blood pooling in the lungs – which causes difficulty breathing, especially at night.
+It can also result in the accumulation of blood and fluid in the legs – which is responsible for leg swelling.

-When you have fluid in the lungs, not only do you become short of breath, but you also have difficulty exerting yourself and performing exercise – this is one of the most disabling features.
+When you have fluid in the lungs, not only do you become short of breath, but you also have difficulty exerting yourself and exercising.
+These symptoms can be severe enough to prevent walking, climbing stairs, or even sitting upright in some cases.

 On physical examination, your doctor may look for “pitting edema” such that when he or she presses on your swollen legs, it forms “pits” that can last for seconds.
 Your doctor will also listen to your heart and lungs, and observe for abnormal sounds.
-Lastly, they may lie you down at an incline and check your neck veins to see if they are distended – another sign of heart failure.
+Lastly, they may lie you down at an incline and check your neck veins to see if they are distended – another sign of heart failure known as jugular venous distention (JVD).

-Besides evaluating for the symptoms and signs that were mentioned, your doctor will likely order blood tests such as a comprehensive metabolic panel, complete blood count, and urine analysis.
-They may also order a test called BNP (brain natriuretic peptide), which is a good marker for this condition.
+The most common blood tests are a comprehensive metabolic panel (CMP), complete blood count (CBC), and urine analysis.
+They may also order a test called a BNP (brain natriuretic peptide), which is increased when the heart is stressed from a backup of fluid.

-Additionally, you doctor will likely obtain an EKG to evaluate the electrical activity of your heart and help determine the cause of the medical condition.
-They may order a chest x-ray to evaluate your heart size and to see if there is fluid in your lungs.
-Lastly, they will probably obtain an ultrasound (echocardiogram) to assess the structure and function of your heart.
+Your doctor will obtain an ECG to evaluate the electrical activity of your heart, a chest x-ray to evaluate your heart size, and to see if there is fluid in your lungs.
+Lastly, they will obtain an ultrasound (echocardiogram) to assess the structure and function of your heart.
+The results of the echocardiogram are critical in determining the type and severity of heart failure.
+Patients who are known to have heart failure will get regular echocardiograms to monitor the progression of the disease.

 Occasionally, if your condition is very severe, your cardiologist will perform a test called a “right heart catheterization.”
 During this study, they will introduce a catheter into a large vein in your groin and advance the catheter until it reaches the right side of your heart.
-Throughout the procedure, they measure various parameters such as the pressures in the chamber of the heart to better understand the severity of disease and determine if your treatment is effective.
+Throughout the procedure, they measure various parameters such as the pressures in the chamber of the heart to better understand the severity of heart failure and determine the best course of treatment.

 Heart Failure Treatment and Medication